auth0/terraform-provider-auth0/docs/resources/connection_client.md

 page_title: "Resource: auth0_connection_client"
 description: |-
   With this resource, you can manage enabled clients on a connection.
-  ~> Avoid using the enabledclients property on the "auth0connection" if making use of this resource, to avoid unexpected behavior.
 ---

 # Resource: auth0_connection_client

 With this resource, you can manage enabled clients on a connection.

-~> Avoid using the enabled_clients property on the "auth0_connection" if making use of this resource, to avoid unexpected behavior.

 ## Example Usage